Series / Journeyman

 - What Year Is This?

-- Write Back to the Future: Dan does a version at the end of the pilot to prove to his wife that he can travel through time.
+- Write Back to the Future: Dan does a version at the end of the pilot; burying his wedding ring beneath their patio in the past before the concrete was poured, then smashing the patio to dig it up in the present - thus proving to his wife that he's actually traveling in time.

 - You Can't Fight Fate: "Game Three"